-In the world of IBM i transformation, time may not be your friend.
-RPG resource availability is at an all-time low, and forecasts do not look promising for any resurgence.
+In the world of AS/400 (now IBM i) transformation, time may not be your friend.
+RPG development resource availability is at an all-time low, and forecasts do not look promising for any resurgence.
 That fact, combined with the reality that a full-blown transformation initiative can take several years on average, simply means that putting off aggressive digital transformation activity is no longer an option for most organizations.

 Without People, Technology doesn’t matter!